 What we like

-Here’s a few things that we like about the gohenry app.
+Here are a few things that we like about the gohenry app.

 It’s easy for parents to monitor their child’s finances

 Allowing your child to have the freedom to spend may be a frightening thought as you may be concerned that the cash may be spent on frivolous or unnecessary items.

 But you can check their transactions and offer advice if need be.

 Parents can intervene to block a card on their child’s behalf, which is useful if they lose their phone and card.